yxhuang623/Pipeline_practice/README.md

 # High-quality SNPs

 In this pipeline, high-quality SNPs are determined using the following criteria: Minimum variant allele frequency of 90%, Minimum base quality at a position to count a read of 15, Minimum read depth at a position to make a call of 8, variants with no more than 90% support on one strand and a minimum Phred base score of 15.
-Besides, the adjacent SNP sites will be removed.
-Only the high-quality SNPs will be used in the downstream analysis.
+Only the high-quality SNPs will be used in the downstream analysis (The adjacent SNP sites will be removed).

 # Outputfiles